null

 What Are Stink Bugs?

-Unlike cockroaches or ants, stink bugs aren't interested in your food.
-Instead, these insects feed on plants.
-They don't bite either; their only offensive indoor behavior is their odor.
-Ranging in color from green to brown, stink bugs are about the size of a dime, with a shield-shaped body perched up on stick legs.
-Stink bugs can fly fairly well, but they crawl very slowly, which makes them easy to kill.
+Ranging in color from green to brown, stink bugs are about the size of a dime, with shield-shaped bodies perched up on stick legs.
+Though stink bugs can fly, they prefer to crawl very slowly, which makes them easy to kill.
 Before you opt to squash, however, consider some less smelly ways to rid them from your home.

 If you already have a stink bug problem, the good news is they move slowly and are easy to catch.
-Here's what to do.
+If you notice stink bugs inside your home, here's what to do:

-• If you notice stink bugs inside your home, avoid touching or squashing them, as they will produce that pungent smell for which they're famous.
+• Avoid touching or squashing them, as they will produce that pungent smell for which they're famous.

 • Grab them gently with a plastic baggy, then take them outside to finish the job.
 Alternatively, you can flush them or drop them into a jar of soapy water.